Blaster1111/clinikkInternTask/README.md

 Backend URL (deployed): https://clinikkinterntask.onrender.com (Might take a few seconds to send the first request at it restarts the server on render free version.)
 Documentation of API's : https://www.postman.com/mission-technologist-16789681/workspace/clinikkinterntask/collection/36499112-0a884635-9bb1-474d-8d61-416b94694767?action=share&creator=36499112
+(Uploading files to cloud and redis caching is not implemented basic CRUDS are implemented...
+Azure BLOB or AWS S3 cloud storages can be integrated further to store the media in containers which can handle all kinds of media uploading and retireval using presigned URL's)

 ## Tech Stack
 1. NodeJS
 2. Express